Links on Android Authority may earn us a commission. Learn more.

 How to backup your Android phone to the cloud

 Phones are great, but it’s what they hold that makes them so important for our work, hobbies, and personal matters.
-All that precious data is worth much more than any hardware, which is why creating a backup can protect your data from lost smartphones, damaged devices, pock-pockets, or even accidental deletions.
+All that precious data is worth much more than any hardware, which is why creating a backup can protect your data from lost smartphones, damaged devices, pick-pockets, or even accidental deletions.
 One of the best ways to keep your files safe is to backup your Android phone to the cloud.

 Backing up to your Google Account

-One of the first things you do while setting up your Android phone is signing into your Google account.
+One of the first things you do while setting up your Android phone is sign into your Google account.
 If you’ve got your account signed in, the OS will back up your Android phone settings and enable synchronization for contacts, bookmarks, passwords, and more by default.
 If you use Chrome as the main browser on your computer, you will also find all your bookmarks and passwords up to date on your phone — nothing else to do here.

-- Open your Settings app.
+- Open the Settings app.

 - Tap on your Google account.